 Research studies confirming the impact of working memory gains on IQ have potential implications for education and cognitive development.
 By improving working memory and related skills, individuals can potentially see increases in their fluid intelligence and long-term memory abilities, leading to improved academic performance and problem-solving skills.

-The relationship between long-term memory and fluid intelligence is complex, with improvements in processing speed and working memory playing a crucial role.
-Various programs use of brain-based software and the potential implications of working memory gains on IQ highlight the interconnectedness of cognitive abilities and the potential for targeted interventions to enhance cognitive functioning.
+The relationship between long-term memory and fluid intelligence is complex, with improvements in processing speed and working memory playing a important role.
+The potential implications of working memory gains on IQ highlight the interconnectedness of cognitive abilities and the potential for targeted interventions to improve cognitive functioning.

 The visual enumeration task measures individuals' ability to quickly and accurately identify a specific number of items within a visual array, providing insight into their visual attention and counting abilities.
 Multiple object tracking assesses the capacity to simultaneously monitor and track multiple moving objects, reflecting the ability to divide attention and track multiple stimuli.

-These tasks provide valuable information about specific aspects of attention control, contributing to a better understanding of individuals' attentional abilities and cognitive function.
-By assessing attention control, researchers and practitioners can gain insights into individuals' cognitive abilities and develop targeted interventions to support and enhance attentional skills.
+These tasks provide valuable information about specific aspects of attention control, contributing to a better understanding of individuals' cognitive abilities and cognitive function.
+By assessing attention control, researchers and practitioners can gain insights into cognitive abilities and develop targeted interventions to support and improve attentional skills.

-Executive functions refer to a set of cognitive skills that are crucial for managing and organizing information, making decisions, solving problems, and controlling impulses.
+Executive functions refer to a set of cognitive skills that are important for managing and organising information, making decisions, solving problems, and controlling impulses.
 These skills play a vital role in our daily lives, including academic and work performance, social interaction, and emotional regulation.
 For example, the ability to focus on tasks, set goals, and follow through with plans are all part of executive functioning.

 However, executive functions can be impacted by developmental or acquired conditions such as ADHD and traumatic brain injury.
 Individuals with ADHD often struggle with impulse control and decision-making, while those who have experienced traumatic brain injury may have difficulty with problem-solving and planning.

-Working memory plays a crucial role in abstract thinking by allowing individuals to temporarily hold and manipulate information in their mind.
+Working memory is essential in abstract thinking by allowing individuals to temporarily hold and manipulate information in their mind.
 The components of working memory, including the central executive, phonological loop, and visuospatial sketchpad, help individuals process and manipulate complex abstract concepts.

 Empirical evidence has shown that working memory capacity is strongly linked to fluid intelligence, which involves reasoning and problem-solving abilities in novel situations.